brocaar/chirpstack-network-server/README.md

 * Start the ``loraserver`` service.
 The ``--help`` argument will show you all the available config options.

+* Use the web-interface to create an application and node.
+You should now be able to use OTAA to activate your node.
+Alternatively, use the web-interface to activate your node (Session / ABP button).

 * See https://github.com/brocaar/loratestapp for an example application implementation.

 ## Getting started (with ``docker-compose``)